15 High Paying Online Jobs From Home To Build Real Wealth

 VipKid is based in Beijing, China, and provides virtual English classes to kids in China.
 You can work remotely as long as you speak English as your native language.

 The interface is easy to use and the pay is pretty good at approximately $22 an hour.

-If you artistic and full of ideas, you could be hired as an animator to create graphics for video games, movies, television shows and more.
+If you are artistic and full of ideas, you could be hired as an animator to create graphics for video games, movies, television shows, and more.

-The pay is good and it one of few high paying work from home opportunities you can find online.
+The pay is good and it is one of the few high-paying work-from-home opportunities you can find online.

 Expect to earn around $25 an hour on average with a $64,000 annual average.

 You can find work on sites like Upwork or Indeed.

 You really do not need to own a restaurant to sell food anymore.
 In the digital age, you can simple enroll yourself on a website like Uber Eats and start selling hot cross buns left, right, and center.

 Working at home and outsourcing delivery to an agency is starting to become more and more common.